ravendb/book/Ch13/PartIV.md

-# Part IV - Security, encryption and authentication
+# Security, encryption and authentication

 Databases are very tempting target, for an intruder.
 They typically contain all sort of juicy bits (your data, and more importantly, your _customers_ data), attacking them is very much like attacking the heart of any organization.
 In fact,